 - For older children, try using a reward system.
 For example, mark the number of times their teeth are cleaned twice a day on a calendar and offer a reward when they reach a goal.

-Children should have an oral health assessment by the time they turn two.
-This check may be done by a dentist, other dental professional or health professional, such as a maternal and child health nurse or doctor.
+Children should have an oral health check by the time they turn two.
+This may be done by a dentist, other dental professional or health professional, such as a maternal and child health nurse or doctor.

 Older children should continue to have check-ups with a dentist or other oral health professional.
-Ask them how often your child should have a dental check-up.
+Ask them how often your child needs to have a dental check-up.

 Where to get help